Children and Families Across Borders: History

 CFAB was founded in 1955 as the UK branch of the International Social Service Network, known as 'ISS GB' or 'ISS UK'.
 It was originally established to deal with the social impact of numerous global events throughout the 1950s.
 In 2009, the charity changed its name to 'Children and Families Across Borders.'

 In 2010, after several years of assisting with Libyan Family Reunifications, CFAB was responsible for arranging the high-profile reunification of parents with children who had been abducted and taken to Libya.

 Present day

-Between 2008 and 2016, CFAB was funded first through the Department for Children, Schools and Families, and later through the Department for Education to provide the UK’s only free national advice line, providing consultations to UK-based professionals managing international child protection cases.
+Between 2008 and 2016, CFAB was first funded through the Department for Children, Schools and Families, and later through the Department for Education to provide the UK’s only free national advice line, providing consultations to UK-based professionals managing international child protection cases.
 Despite the Voluntary and Community Sector funding route closing in 2016, CFAB continues to operate this advice line free of charge and, to date, have helped almost 300,000 children through this service.

 In 2010, CFAB was asked to give evidence to the UK Parliamentary Education Committee, on the child protection service in England.

 In the 3 months prior to the 2012 London Olympic Games, CFAB trained over 700 professionals on issues of child trafficking in order to prepare the workforce.

 CFAB has campaigned on a number of issues.
 These have included: